dynamixs-ai/dynamixs-partner-template/README.md

   -n NAMESPACE
 ```

-And set the secret into you deployment config:
+And set the secret into your deployment config:

 ```yaml
 apiVersion: apps/v1